After Castile verdict, what comes next?

 that the "abrasive relationship between the police and the minority communities has been a major -- and explosive -- source of grievance, tension and disorder."

-Further, the commissino reported, the police had "come to symbolize white power, white racism and white repression.
+Further, the commission reported, the police had "come to symbolize white power, white racism and white repression.
 And the fact is that many police do reflect and express these white attitudes," leading to the feeling among black people "in the existence of police brutality and in a 'double standard' of justice and protection -- one for Negroes and one for whites."
 Pointing to aggressive policing tactics in the black community as a source of hostility and the absence of mechanisms to address complaints, the commission recommended recruitment and promotion of officers of color, and other measures to eliminate bad practices, ease tensions and ensure proper police conduct and community support for the police.

 Influenced by the civil rights and Black Power movements, black officers across the country formed their own police associations, separate from white-dominated organizations, which exist to this day.
 The Fraternal Order of Police endorsed